replane-dev/replane/README.md

 ### Optional

 - `DATABASE_SSL_CA` – custom SSL/TLS certificate authority (CA) for PostgreSQL connections.
 Use this when connecting to databases that require custom SSL certificates.
+- `DATABASE_MAX_CONNECTIONS` – maximum number of connections in the PostgreSQL connection pool.
+Defaults to `10`.

 ### Error Tracking (Sentry)